The App Academy NL

 - Prep Work

-On Monday, May 1, the 12-week Android app development bootcamp for beginners starts in Amsterdam, The Netherlands.
-You'll learn to program in Java, work with Android Studio and learn to communicate with APIs, integrate UX design, get workshops on prototyping, backend development and Scrum.
-Students will build at least two apps which starts your portfolio.
-Specs: • The bootcamp ends on Friday, July 21 • The training is full-time from Monday to Friday, from 9:00 am to 6:00 pm.
-Lunch at 1:00 pm • Anyone who registers for the Bootcamp will be contacted for a personal interview and an assessment • You will be taught by professional trainers • The curriculum is taught in English and all teaching materials, software and tools are also in English.
-The App Academy provides all the necessities • The daily program is very hands-on, you'll carry out assignments and work with other students on app projects • You'll need to bring your own laptop to class • Frequent keynotes of colleagues and guest speakers from the app industry for inspiration • If desired, career development can be offered
+This 12-week Android app development bootcamp takes place in Amsterdam, The Netherlands, on a 17th century naval shipyard in city's centre.
+You'll learn to program in Java, work with Android Studio and learn to communicate with APIs, integrate UX design, get workshops on prototyping, backend development and Scrum/Agile.
+Students will build several apps which starts your portfolio.
+Specs: • The training is full-time from Monday to Friday, from 9:00 am to 6:00 pm • We lunch from 1:00 to 2:00 pm • Anyone who registers for the Bootcamp will be contacted for a personal intake interview • You will be taught by professional trainers • The curriculum is taught in English and all teaching materials, software and tools are also in English.
+The App Academy provides all the necessities • The daily program is very hands-on, you'll carry out assignments and work with other students on app projects • You'll need to bring your own laptop to class • Frequent keynotes of colleagues and guest speakers from the app industry for inspiration • If desired, housing and career development can be supported

 - Payment Plan